 Upon completion of the Theatre program at Montreat College, the student has a wide selection of options.
-One might find a calling as a professional actor, director, producer, playwright, stage manager, critic, dramaturgy, artistic director, managing director, Spokesperson, Voiceover artist, crew member in the field of Stage, Film, and Television, ministry leader, teacher, broadcast technician, screen writer, public speaker, marketing researcher, sales representative, workshop leader, administrator....the list goes on and on.
+One might find a calling as a professional actor, director, producer, playwright, stage manager, critic, dramaturgy, artistic director, managing director, spokesperson, voiceover artist, crew member in the field of stage, film, and television, ministry leader, teacher, broadcast technician, screen writer, public speaker, marketing researcher, sales representative, workshop leader, administrator....the list goes on and on.
 After working in the field, students may consider graduate study to further expand their career choices.

 The theatre skills of observation, effective interpersonal communication, empathy, group-solving abilities, organizational skills, creative thinking and doing, and self-esteem are all concrete tools for any career field.
-Learning to Improvise teaches focus and adaptation; Staging a Production helps with team management, accomplishing a job on time and on budget; working creatively with a limited budget is a desired characteristic in any field; knowing how to communicate with people at any level because you are observant, sensitive, and empathetic lends itself well to business, law, sales, and everything you do.
+Learning to Improvise teaches focus and adaptation; staging a production helps with team management, accomplishing a job on time and on budget; working creatively with a limited budget, which is a desired characteristic in any field; knowing how to communicate with people at any level because one is observant, sensitive, and empathetic lends itself well to business, law, sales, and many other fields.

-Requirements for a Major in Theatre
+Requirements for a B.A. in Theatre

-- ✓ Degree Component - Completion of the General Education Core (52 credits) - PY 201 is recommended in the Gen-Ed - Completion of the General Education Competencies - Completion of the Theatre Major Courses (42 credits) - Completion of the Theatre Major Electives (12 credits) - Completion of the Bachelor of Arts requirement (12 credits) - Completion of required electives to bring total up to 120 credits (~2 credits) - Completion of 27 credits at the 300-level or above - Completion of 120 credit hours with a minimum GPA of 2.0 (two terms and 32 credit hours must be completed at Montreat College) - \overline{TH} 220 or TH 230 in the major can count toward the Gen-Ed oral expression competency.
+PSYC 1100 is recommended in the Gen-Ed

+Completion of the Theatre Major Courses (42 credits)

+Completion of the Theatre Major Electives (12 credits)

+Completion of the Bachelor of Arts requirement (12 credits)

+Completion of required electives to bring total up to 120 credits (~2 credits)

+Completion of 120 credit hours with a minimum GPA of 2.0 (two terms and 32 credit hours must be completed at Montreat College)

+THEA 2303 or THEA 2301 in the major can count toward the Gen-Ed oral expression competency.